Azure-Samples/onnxruntime-iot-edge/README-ONNXRUNTIME-arm64.md

 <p align="center"><img width="80%" src="images_for_readme/Header.jpg" alt="Integrate Azure with Machine Learning execution on ARM64 Devices"/></p>

-## Integrate Azure with machine learning execution on the Jetson Nano (an ARM64 device)
+## Integrate Azure with machine learning execution on the NVIDIA Jetson platform (an ARM64 device)

-In this tutorial you will learn how to integrate Azure services with machine learning on the NVIDIA Jetson Nano (an ARM64 device) using Python.
+In this tutorial you will learn how to integrate Azure services with machine learning on the NVIDIA Jetson device (an ARM64 hardware platform) using Python.
 By the end of this sample, you will have a low-cost DIY solution for object detection within a space and a unique understanding of integrating ARM64 platform with Azure IoT services and machine learning.
 <p align="center"><img width="100%" src="images_for_readme/arch.jpg" alt="The camera feed goes to the Jetson Nano which then sends the output to Azure"/></p>

+## IMPORTANT NOTE about Jetpack SDK releases
+This sample is intented to work with [release 32.4.3](https://docs.nvidia.com/jetson/jetpack/release-notes/) of the Jetpack SDK with the Linux Driver Package (L4T-r32.4.3).
+If your Jetpack version is 4.2.1 then change L#9 in the `module.json` of the respective modules to `Dockerfile-l4t-r32.2.arm64`.

 * [Phase One](./README-Setup.md) focuses on setting up the related services and environment.
 * [Phase Two](#p2) focuses on setting up the Jetson Nano to be ready for IoT Edge Development with Azure and ONNX Runtime.